 Chapter 3Infectious Diseases Related To Travel

-The number of reported measles cases in the United States has declined from nearly 900,000 per year in the early 1940s to fewer than 150 cases annually since 1997.
-As a result of high vaccination coverage, in 2000 measles was declared eliminated in the United States.
+The number of reported measles cases in the United States has declined from nearly 900,000 annually in the early 1940s to an average of 83 cases annually from 2001 through 2011.
+As a result of high vaccination coverage and better measles control in the Americas, in 2000, measles was declared eliminated (no disease transmission for at least 12 months) in the United States.
 Indigenous measles virus circulation was interrupted in 2002 in the rest of the Western Hemisphere.
 However, measles virus continues to be imported into the United States from other parts of the world.
 Globally, an estimated 20 million measles cases occur each year.
-Given the large global incidence and high communicability of the disease, travelers may be exposed to the virus in almost any country they visit, but the risks are higher in countries where measles is endemic or where large outbreaks are occurring.
-Of the 67 reported measles cases in the United States in 2009, 13 occurred among US residents who were traveling abroad (4 people became infected in the United Kingdom, 4 in India, 2 in China, and 1 each in Cape Verde, the Philippines, and Vietnam), and 5 cases occurred among foreign visitors to the United States (from the United Kingdom, France, Italy, South Africa, and India).
+Given the large global incidence and high communicability of the disease, travelers may be exposed to the virus in almost any country they visit, particularly those outside the Western Hemisphere, where measles is endemic or where large outbreaks are occurring.
+Of the 222 reported measles cases in the United States in 2011, 200 (90%) were associated with importations from other countries, including 72 direct importations (52 among US residents traveling abroad and 20 among foreign visitors).
+The largest percentage of importations (46%) was among people who acquired the disease in Europe.
+However, importations consistently occur from other countries and regions, including India and the Philippines.
+Additional information on global measles control efforts is available on the Measles Initiative website at www.measlesinitiative.org.

+Measles has been preventable since 1963 through vaccination.
 People who do not have evidence of measles immunity should be considered at risk for measles during international travel.
-Acceptable presumptive evidence of immunity to measles for international travelers includes meeting one or more of the following criteria:
+Acceptable presumptive evidence of immunity to measles for international travelers includes meeting any of the following criteria:

 - For infants aged 6–11 months, documented administration of 1 dose of live measles-containing vaccine (MCV) and for people aged ≥12 months, 2 doses of MCV ≥28 days apart, on or after the first birthday